 July 7, 2019 | 2:10 a.m.

-I am 22 years old and im a poker player from Costa Rica.
-Recently I took a huge break from poker.
+I am 22 years old.
+I took a huge break from poker.
 I had a lot of mixed feelings with it and a lot of life stuff going on as well.
-Prior to taking the break I was playing Heads up poker on WPN and on some chinese sites.
+Prior to taking the break I was playing Heads up poker on WPN and on some Chinese sites.
 I was also receiving coaching from TJSuited. shout out to him, love that guy :P.

 I came back stronger than ever and really motivated.

 Recap of the month of June.

 Finished the semester at Uni, i am dropping out tho. focusing on poker 100%

 I quit my job mid way.

 I grinded 75 hours of 1/2 live. (with aprox a 3k profit)